Luitame/luitame/README.md

 <img src="https://komarev.com/ghpvc/?username=luitame&style=flat-square&color=blue" alt="Profile views count"/>

 I'm Luitame.
 I am a Senior Software Engineer at [X-Team](https://x-team.com/), where I was working on the [Flosports](https://www.flosports.tv/) projects.
-Previously I have worked at [Linio](https://www.linio.com/) where I was maintaining and creating new features on a web system used by the sellers to manage their sales into the ecommerce and also I worked at [Oowlish](https://www.oowlish.com/#our-services) where I worked in different projects used by the pets industry.
+Previously I have worked at [Linio](https://www.linio.com/) where I was maintaining and creating new features on a web system used by the sellers to manage their sales inside the ecommerce and also I worked at [Oowlish](https://www.oowlish.com/#our-services) where I worked in different projects used by the pets industry.

 ### :man_technologist: About Me :